ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 However, if your task is running slow because it is being limited by disk read/writes, then swapping a spinning disk HDD for a SSD or nVME can make this go faster.
 Similarly if your task is running slow because it uses all your RAM, and has to start using disk storage instead ([swapping or paging](https://en.wikipedia.org/wiki/Memory_paging)), then expanding the RAM could make things faster.
+This is where HPC really start to shine, because they often provide large amount of RAM per compute node, and will have various storage solutions that are optimized for read/write speed or for long term storage.

 ### Using more cores